-In 2016, the Supervisory Board convened fifteen times, with all members attending virtually all meetings.
+In 2016, the Supervisory Board of de Volksbank and de Volksholding convened fifteen times in a combined meeting, or otherwise.
+Virtually every meeting was attended by all members of the Supervisory Board.
 The availability of the members of the Supervisory Board for interim consultation was good, and their absence was restricted to situations of force majeure.